Department of Computer Science

 Prerequisite: CS 3443.

 Analysis of software for vulnerabilities.
 Development of robust, secure software.
 Topics include source and binary code analysis, static and dynamic code analysis techniques, testing methodologies, secure programming principles and practices.
-Differential Tuition: $150.
+Generally offered: Spring.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4713.
 Compiler Construction.
 (3-0) 3 Credit Hours.

+Prerequisite: CS 3723 and CS 3843 (formerly CS 3844).
 An introduction to implementation of translators.
 Topics include formal grammars, scanners, parsing techniques, syntax-directed translation, symbol table management, code generation, and code optimization.
-(Formerly titled "Compiler Writing.")
-Differential Tuition: $150.
+(Formerly titled "Compiler Writing.").
+Generally offered: Spring.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4723.
 Software Validation and Quality Assurance.
 (3-0) 3 Credit Hours.

+Prerequisite: CS 3773.
 Study of software validation techniques.
-Introduction to static analysis and software testing approaches (functional testing, structural testing, integration testing and regression testing).
+Introduction to static analysis and software testing approaches (functional testing, structural testing, integration testing, and regression testing).
 Overview of test planning and test case design.
 Review of topics in quality assurance.
 Generally offered: Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4743.
 Enterprise Software Engineering.
 (3-0) 3 Credit Hours.

+Prerequisite: CS 3773 and CS 4413.
 Providing a hands-on introduction to principles and best practices for the development of enterprise-level software systems.
 Topics include architectural patterns, database models, remote deployment and execution, and concurrency management.
 (Formerly titled "Applied Software Engineering.")
-Differential Tuition: $150.
+Generally offered: Fall.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

+Prerequisite: CS 3773.
 An introduction of principles and methodologies of good software design.
 Study of object-oriented concepts and techniques, encapsulation, inheritance mechanisms, polymorphism, and programming in one or more object-oriented languages.
 Examination of design patterns that provide reusable solutions to problems in object-oriented design.
-Differential Tuition: $150.
+Generally offered: Fall.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4783.
 Advanced Software Engineering.
 (3-0) 3 Credit Hours.